-Thankfully, search engines now penalise this practice and instead want articles that are long form, semantically diverse and above all else, reader-friendly and highly informative.
+Thankfully, search engines now penalize this practice of keyword stuffing and instead want articles that are long-form, semantically diverse, and above all else, reader-friendly and highly informative.

-In other words, search engines now want you to write for your reader first, and for their algorithms second.
+In other words, search engines now want you to write for your reader first and their algorithms second.

 Write the story first

-Imagine that your brief as a copywriter is to write for a company that wants to market a new and better mousetrap.
-Start by writing a story based on these keywords.
+Imagine that your brief as an SEO copywriter is to write for a company that wants to market a new and better mousetrap.

 You could ask questions that a reader might have.
 Do you have mice in your garage?
 Is your cat too lazy to chase mice?

-Words such as mouse problem, pest control, rodents, spreading diseases, contaminate food, rats and mice, trap and bait are all words that are related to the keyword.
+Words such as mouse problem, pest control, rodents, spreading diseases, contaminated food, rats, and mice, trap, and bait are all terms that are related to the keyword.